haimbilia/BuyHub/readme.txt

     => 056293 - Shipping profile is not getting created from admin end
 ====================TV-9.3.2.20210805========================
-    => 056898 - Seller/Buyer is not able to click on the "Accept Cookies" button
+    => 056898 - Seller/Buyer is not able to click on the "Accept Cookies" button => 056944 - on saving seller catalog specification at admin end error coming

 New Features:
     => Admin shipped products listing page